What has changed in the published Commission communication?

 The formal Commission communication on the future of the CAP published today, and which Jack Thurston has summarised below in his own inimical way, had become available some weeks ago in a leaked version when it went into inter-service consultation.
 It is an interesting exercise to deduce, from a comparison of the two versions, what changes were made as a result of this process and what implications they might have.

 At the outset, we can state that the two documents are substantially the same, with only very minor adjustments.
-Thus, all of the criticisms made of the earlier document remain valid.… Read the rest
+Thus, all of the criticisms made of the earlier document remain valid.
+The Commission stresses that this is still a consultation document.
+It does provide some shape to the discourse around the future CAP, sometimes in a positive direction (placing more emphasis on targeted payments for public goods and highlighting the importance of innovation) but sometimes in a negative direction (raising misleading concerns about relative farm –nonfarm income levels and food security).… Read the rest

 Commission blueprint for future of the CAP